crumplebad/Etsy/README.md

 Etsy app uses Carthage instead of CocoaPods for the simplicity and ease of use.
 Its very easy to replace Carthage by other dependency managers, unlike CocoaPods .

 ### Extra Note
-<prject folder>/StyleSettings.plist is used for [Objective Clean].
-This [average style] setting provided by Objective Clean.
+    StyleSettings.plist is used for [Objective Clean].
+This [average style] setting is provided by Objective Clean.
 Rename Etsy.BACKUPxcodeproj to Etsy.xcodeproj to run Objective Clean.
 Objective Clean is available on [AppStore].

 [Carthage]:<https://github.com/Carthage/Carthage>